 Q. Consider Winchendon's resources.
 The applicant should be prepared to adequately describe the likely demands on local infrastructure, schools and municipal services and offer proposals to mitigate such demands on the Town's ability to provide such services to the project.

 R. Achieve design excellence.
 Endeavors to achieve design excellence in all new structures are encouraged.
 Where the existing character and quality merit change, the design of new structures shall be directed towards a specific design objective.
-In every case the structure shall be made compatible with the character of Winchendon by means of the following factors:
+In every case, the structure shall be made compatible with the character of Winchendon by means of the following factors:

 (1) A silhouette harmonious with the natural landforms and building patterns produced by height limits;